Fahim-Dot-Com/PythonLegoBot/README.md

-Got it 👍 Here’s a **README.md** you can include alongside your text-based LEGO chatbot project.

----

 # 🧩 LEGO Set Identifier Chatbot

 A simple Python chatbot that helps you identify LEGO sets by name or description.